oarepo/oarepo-enrollments/README.md

 **Actions** might be an array of strings associated with the enrollment.
 They can be used to provide searchable granularity to enrollments.
 For example, if the enrollment means "right to a collection", the actions might be an array of "read", "update", "delete".

+**``parent_enrollment``** is an enrollment that will control the state of this one.
+If it is specified, no email is sent as it is supposed that one has been already sent for the parent enrollment.
+If the state of the parent enrollment changes, the state of this one is changed accordingly.

 ### ``EnrollmentHandler``